mamghar001/mamghar001/README.md

 Hello, I'm **Souhail AMGHAR**.
 I'm an **Computer Science** and **Data Science** engineering student in **ENSEEIHT**  passionate about **Data Science** ,**Artificial Intelligence** et **Machine/Deep Learning**.
+When I'm not developing and building things, you can find me on Youtube learning, reading an article about science, new technology or politics, watching anime, daydreaming actionpacked dreams where i am the MC or on my laptop gaming.
+But most of my days are spent working on projects while listening to LoFi, ChillHop and/or Rainy Jazz, Studying or procrastinating (Sadge).

   ## Languages and Tools